INTRODUCTION

 - Lays out the responsibilities of payment for new or upgraded water and sewer services

-- BYLAW NO 2022-05 Arb & Dr Hay House – Historic Resource Designation
+- BYLAW NO 2022-05 Arboretum & Dr Hay House – Historic Resource Designation

 - Designates the Arboretum as a Municipal Historical Resource and sets out guidelines in regard to future developments